This is a call to Canadian poets — join us in sparking a love of poetry among students to last a lifetime!

 How will poets be compensated?

 Our poet networkers are independent contractors.
 PIV pays the first $500 of a poet school visit.
 You may agree, in advance of your visit, to charge the school extra or to arrange additional visits.
 PIV/LVP is not responsible for collecting this extra amount and will only pay $500 maximum per school visit.
-Based on other Canadian organizations' fee structures, we suggest $500 could cover under 3 hours of instruction time, or 2 virtual classroom visits.
+Based on other Canadian organizations' fee structures, we suggest $500 could cover a maximum of 3 hours spent in a school, or 2 one-hour virtual classroom visits.

 Judge recitation contests